-The funding required to support expenses for this certificate program already exist in the college's operating budget.
-This program will continue to be adequately funded for the first five years of program implementation.
+The funding required to support expenses for this program already exist in the college's operating budget and will continue to be adequately funded for the first five years of program implementation.
 No additional funding is required except for the cost associated with providing additional faculty coverage should enrollment grow.